minozheros/ImGui-Designer/NOTES.md

 ## Git Commit Workflow

 ## Build Success Marker (Automation)

+## Commit Message File Workflow

+- All automated or semi-automated git commits use the file `commit_message.txt` in the project root.
+- Before each commit, the assistant or user updates this file with a detailed commit message.
+- The commit is then created using `git commit -F commit_message.txt`.
+- This approach ensures consistent, explicit commit messages and simplifies approval in environments that require it.

 - After every successful build of the main target, CMake creates a file named `build_succeeded.marker` in the build directory.
 - This marker file is used by automation tools to detect when a build has completed successfully and to trigger post-build actions (such as automatic git commits).